-Many more health systems around the country are innovating with SMART enabled technologies, as demonstrated by the recent launch of Apple’s personal health record (PHR) feature, called Health Records, uses SMART on FHIR to aggregate existing patient-generated data in the Health app with data from electronic medical records.
+Many more health systems around the country are innovating with SMART enabled technologies, as demonstrated by the recent launch of Apple’s personal health record (PHR) feature, called Health Records, that uses SMART on FHIR to aggregate existing patient-generated data in the Health app with data from electronic medical records at more than 500 hospitals.
 See the Apple-Argonaut/SMART announcement for more information.

 Additionally, many of the top EHR vendors have incorporated support for SMART into their products and are beginning to roll out the technology to healthcare institutions.
-Epic currently has 88 SMART enabled sites, and has stated that they expect a majority of their sites to be SMART enabled by the end of 2018, and Cerner has said that they expect nearly all of their in-patient sites, and many ambulatory sites to become SMART enabled in 2018.
+Epic currently has over a hundred sites with patient facing SMART support, and has stated that they expect a majority of their sites to be SMART enabled by the end of 2018.
+Cerner has said that they expect nearly all of their in-patient sites, and many ambulatory sites to become SMART enabled in 2018.
 Allscripts has SMART enabled the 2017 releases of three of their EHR products.
 Other EHR companies are also in the process of building SMART support into their products.